PlanetTeamSpeakk/MySQLw/README.md

 db.insert("data", "value", Lists.newArrayList("This is a JSON list", "with numerous values", "How neat!"));
 ```
 Which would put the string `'["This is a JSON list", "with numerous values", "How neat!"]'` into the query.
+Do not forget that enquoting is mandatory whenever you insert anything as a literal String into a table, not doing so will end up in SQLExceptions.

 ### Other smaller features
 #### Counting